primefaces/primefaces/docs/7_1/components/commandlink.md

 </p:commandLink>
 ```
 ## Skinning
-CommandLink renders an html anchor element that _style_ and _styleClass_ attributes apply.
+CommandLink renders an HTML anchor element that _style_ and _styleClass_ attributes apply.